 \section{Summary and outlook}

-We have studied the local and nonlocal transient phenomena of the hybrid structure composed of two quantum dots attached to opposite sides to the topological superconducting nanowire.
+We have studied the local and nonlocal transient phenomena of a hybrid structure composed of two quantum dots attached on opposite sides to the topological superconducting nanowire.
 We have shown that in a steady-state limit these spatially distant quantum dots interconnected through the Majorana edge-modes develop the quasiparticle spectra independent of one another.
 Despite the lack of static cross-correlations, however, we have found dynamical nonlocal effects transmitted between the dots surviving over a finite time interval.
 These effects are apparent in the inter-dot electron pairing, both for the singlet and triplet channels, which could be detectable in the crossed Andreev reflection spectroscopy.

 We have also investigated gradual development of the quasiparticle states of QD$_{1}$ (placed) on interface between the normal and conventional superconductor), focusing on signatures of the Majorana mode.
-We have found coexistence of the (trivial) Andreev bound states with the (topological) zero-energy feature.
-Emergence of these quasiparticles can be empirically verified by time-resolved differential conductance of the tunneling current across QD$_{1}$ induced by the bias voltage applied between the external metallic and superconducting leads.
-For the energy level $\varepsilon_{1\sigma}=0$, the Majorana mode imprints a tiny dip at zero voltage, originating from its destructive quantum interference on the spectrum of QD$_{1}$.
-This effect is analogous to the Fano-type interference patterns observed in T-shape configurations of double quantum dot junctions \cite{Baranski-2019,Gorski-2018,Baranski-2017}.
-Otherwise, i.e.\ for $\varepsilon_{1\sigma}\neq 0$, the Majorana mode induces the zero-energy conductance peak.
+We have found coexistence of the Andreev (trivial) bound states with the zero-energy (topological) feature.
+Emergence of these quasiparticles can be empirically verified by time-resolved differential conductance of the tunneling current induced across QD$_{1}$ by the bias voltage between the external metallic and superconducting leads.
+For the zero energy level $\varepsilon_{1}=0$, the Majorana mode imprints a tiny dip at zero voltage, originating from its destructive quantum interference on the spectrum of QD$_{1}$.
+This effect is analogous to the Fano-type interference observed in T-shape configurations of double quantum dot junctions \cite{Baranski-2019,Gorski-2018,Baranski-2017}.
+Otherwise, i.e.\ for $\varepsilon_{1}\neq 0$, the Majorana mode induces the zero-energy conductance peak.
 In the latter case the leakage of Majorana mode yields a fractional value of the zero-bias differential conductance, Fig.\ \ref{Fig8}.
 We have also studied the effect of Coulomb interactions on the transient phenomena and revealed their destructive influence on the local (on-dot) pairing.